-Environmental Seismology – harvesting the seismic signals of Earth surface processes
+Environmental Seismology – sensing the seismic signals of Earth surface processes

-Environmental seismology is the science of the seismic signals emitted by Earth surface processes.
+Environmental seismology is the science of the seismic signals emitted by processes at or near the surface of the Earth.
 It provides the unique opportunity to assess type, timing, location, magnitude and interconnections of a wide range of the processes that shape our planet.
 Environmental seismology is placed at the seams of geomorphology and several neighbouring disciplines, first of all seismology but also meteorology, hydrology, glaciology and natural hazards research.

 Spectrogram of an Earthquake followed by a rockfall